Ja4e/AudioStreamer/README.md

 sudo btmgmt phy BR1M1SLOT BR1M3SLOT BR1M5SLOT EDR2M1SLOT EDR2M3SLOT EDR2M5SLOT EDR3M1SLOT EDR3M3SLOT EDR3M5SLOT LE1MTX LE1MRX LE2MTX LE2MRX

-THESE SCRIPT ARE USUALLY NOT REALLY READY MADE PLEASE DO READ THE COMMENTS IN THE CODE USUALLY STARTS FROM TOP SECTIONS AND RARELY BOTTOM PART
+THESE program ARE USUALLY NOT REALLY READY MADE PLEASE DO READ THE COMMENTS IN THE CODE USUALLY STARTS FROM TOP SECTIONS AND RARELY BOTTOM PART

-I think I should move the configuration into separate Json file so everything theres an update you do not need to worry to modify the file
+Your configuration is now saved at if it starts from the first time please do configure them:

+# ~/.config/asha_manager/config.json